View our posts

 How does Computer Science change at HASU at Key Stage4?

-In key stage4, students will learn to apply the subject knowledge they acquired throughout key stage 3 in more intricate and logical ways.
+In key stage 4, students will learn to apply the subject knowledge they acquired throughout key stage 3 in more intricate and logical ways.
 Study of computer science at KS4 encourages students to develop their understanding and application of the core concepts in computer science.
 Students also analyse problems in computational terms and devise creative solutions by designing, writing, testing and evaluating programs.
 Students will encounter questions and scenarios that will challenge them to use their problem-solving skill to the optimum levels.

 Students will also be formally introduced to GCSE exam style questions and will have the opportunity to develop their exam techniques including common errors and misconceptions, layout and workings and checking answers.